Alan R. Roth, DO, FAAFP

 Vice Chair, Department of Family Medicine

 Dr. Basello is a graduate of the New York College of Osteopathic Medicine.
-She is Board Certified in Family Medicine and Hospice and Palliative Medicine.
+She is Board Certified in Family Medicine.
 She completed her residency training at Jamaica Hospital Medical Center/Mount Sinai School of Medicine’s Family Medicine Residency Program.
 She has always been passionate about education and immediately accepted a faculty position at the program and was quickly promoted to Associate Program Director.
 She was appointed Program Director in 2008 and her favorite part about being a Program Director is mentoring residents.
 She also serves as the Associate Director of the Palliative Care Fellowship Program and Director of Graduate Medical Education at Jamaica Hospital Medical Center.
 Her professional areas of interest include cultural sensitivity training, faculty development and Hospice and Palliative Medicine.

 Philip Cruz, DO